 In the middle of 1920-s Ukrainian writers turned to Soviet government with a request to build cooperative building, where would be enough place for everyone.
 The government supported the project and provided finances.
 The idea to create such building was born in literary association "Plug" [meaning "Plow"].
 Its members formed cooperative society, that was headed by Ostap Vyshnya, his right hand - Serhiy Pylypenko [head of "Plug" himself].

-In September 1927, the cooperative signed an agreement with Comungosp to implement the project.
+In September 1927, cooperative signed an agreement with Comungosp to implement the project.
 According to the documents, Ukrpaistroi performed inner works, the main architectural work was assigned to Mytrofan Dashkevych.
 Money came from the government, but each writer had to pay first contribution and then pay out the full cost of his apartment during next 15 years.
-Actually most of habitants didn't get a chance to do that, since their living in Slovo ended much earlier.
+Actually most of habitants didn't have a chance to do that.

 Later there came an assumption that Ukrpaistroi contractor installed spying equipment in the house.

 Construction of "Slovo" House started the very same year, on September 8-th, not far from center of the city, in the uphill region.

 House is being raised in Barachnyi alley [meaning "Barracks"], back then it was suburbs of the city.
 In 1930-s this alley was renamed as Red Writers Street.
 But mail sender could sign just "Budynok Slovo, Kharkiv" and all postmen knew where such letter should got to.
 After WW2 the House has address of "Barachniy, 9" again, a bit later - "Pokrovskogo, 9".
 Now it is Number 9 on Kultury street [meaning "Culture"].

 Architecture M.Dashkevych drafts were quite detailed, everything thougt out - stairs, inner and outer doors, territory around the house, fence.
 The house was built with best materials available at that time.